Breed Tips

 • Origin – Germany

-Tracing back to Roman times, the Rottweiler is one of the oldest surviving dog breeds in the world.
-Originally, these dogs were bred to pull carts filled with butchered meat to the market, but the invention of railways took over that job and turned this breed into guardians and police dogs.
-Rottweilers are even used for search and rescue operations.
+With ties that can be traced back to Roman times, the Rottweiler is one of the oldest surviving dog breeds in the world.
+Originally, these dogs were bred to pull carts filled with butchered meat to the market, but the invention of railways took that job over and Rottweilers developed into guardians and police dogs.
+These dogs have even been used for search and rescue operations.

-Rottweilers are a medium-sized breed, which is not so medium when it comes to weight.
-They have double coats, which are strictly black in color with some markings.
-They are a very sweet breed despite their intimidating looks.
-They will obey you if trained, and they’re always willing to work.
-They are a very courageous dog breed that is very confident in their abilities.
-Why shouldn’t they be when they can pull an entire cart filled with meat for distances?
+Rottweilers are a medium-sized breed in terms of height but are generally very stocky in appearance.
+They have double coats, which are strictly black in color with tan markings.
+Despite their intimidating frames, these dogs are known for being exceptionally sweet.
+With proper training, they are great at obedience and always willing to work.
+Rottweilers are also recognized for their courage and confidence in their athletic abilities.
+After all, why shouldn’t they be when they can pull an entire cart filled with meat for lengthy distances?

-These dogs can be destructive if they aren’t properly trained, and given their strength, it’s worth taking the time to train them properly.
-They can be a little aloof towards strangers at times which is the opposite of how they are towards family; protective, loving, and affectionate.
+Potential pet parents should be aware that these dogs can become destructive if not properly trained, and considering their strength, the time it takes to train them properly is a worthwhile investment.
+Rottweilers can at times be a little aloof towards strangers, the opposite of how they are towards family; protective, loving, and affectionate.
 In fact, you can sleep or roam around peacefully at night knowing your Rottweiler has your back.
 There’s a reason why the American Kennel Club ranked them the most popular guard dog breed in the US in 2020.

 The American version of this breed is known as the American Rottweiler.
-The American one is typically shorter than its German counterpart, but apart from that, the dogs are similar temperament-wise and will guard you and your family with the same devotion.
+The American one is typically shorter than its German counterpart, but apart from that, the dogs are very similar in temperament and will guard you and your family with devotion.

 What is the price of a Rottweiler?